janko-sokolovic/log-beep/README.md

 ```

 ## Contribute
-Feel free to add ideas for expansion and create a pull request should you find some bug or want to extend the lib
+Feel free to create a pull request should you find a bug or want to extend the lib with new features.